 Then your produce will be conveniently ready for you each week beginning in mid-June, lasting 20 weeks.
 And each week we will include a flyer insert with tips and delicious recipes utilizing some of that week's offerings.
 Not going to be around all summer?
 No problem!
 Select just the month(s) you would like to receive your produce.

-We offer free pickup at the farm on Thursdays and Fridays.
-You can pick up at our hotspot in Marquette on Thursdays or Fridays.
-Or you can pickup at the Negaunee Farmers market on Wednesdays.
-You can opt for delivery to your home or business in Marquette and Harvey on Thursdays.
+We offer free pickup at the farm on Thursdays and Fridays for free.
+You can pickup at the Negaunee Farmers market on Wednesdays.
+Or you can opt for delivery to your home or business in Marquette and Harvey areas on Thursdays.

 What exactly is a CSA Farm Share?
 Community Supported Agriculture is defined as: A system by which people purchase a share from a local farm and periodically receive vegetables and other agricultural products throughout the farming season.
 Find out more here.